david-drew/OpenVINO-Samples/UX_Samples_Guide.md

 Inputs you'll need to specify:
 - **A sample application** from Intel that runs inferencing against a model that has been optimized by the Model Optimizer into an Intermediate Representation (IR), using the other inputs you provide.
 - **A model** must be provided for the application.
 Each model is trained for a specific task (pedestrian detection, face detection, vehicle detection, license plate recognition, head pose, etc.).
 Different models will be used for different applications.
 Models can be chained together to provide multiple features (vehicle + make/model + license plate recognition).
 - **A media file** to run through the application.
-For these samples, the media is typically a video file but can be a still photo for some.
+For these samples, the media is typically a video file, though some applications require a image files.
 - **The processor type** to run on, which can be the CPU, GPU, FPGA, or VPU accelerator (e.g., Movidius board).

 ## <a name="basic-guidelines-sample-application"></a> Basic Guidelines for Using Sample Applications